david-dick/firefox-marionette/README.md

     $firefox->geo($firefox->json('http://api.ipstack.com/142.250.70.206?access_key=' . $api_key)); # get geo location from specific IP address (http access only for free)

 These sites were active at the time this documentation was written, but mainly function as an illustration of the flexibility of [geo](#geo) and [json](#json) methods in providing the desired location to the [Geolocation API](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation_API).

+As mentioned in the [geo](#geo) method documentation, the [ipgeolocation API](https://ipgeolocation.io/documentation/ip-geolocation-api.html) is the only API that currently providing geolocation data and matching timezone data in one API call.
+If this url is used, the [tz](#tz) method will be automatically called to set the timezone to the matching timezone for the geographic location.

 # CONSOLE LOGGING